ChimeraTK/DeviceAccess/doc/spec_StatusAggregator.md

   performed in the constructor, later the variable household is fixed and the status inputs can not be added anymore

+* `ChimeraTK::StatusMonitor`s on the same level and the StatusAggregator itself must be ignored in the detection.

 ## Questions & issues ##

-* Which HierarchyModifiers should be supported?
-This questions also holds for the StatusMonitor.
 * Which Modifiers exactly cause problems?
 Probably these are are  bugs and we need separate treatment.
 But we should clarify if this blocks required use cases of the aggregator.
-* Do we want a disable for the StatusAggregator, like there is for the monitors?